July 16, 2025

 What to Expect When Transitioning Out of the Swaddle

-Just because you’re no longer swaddling your baby does not mean their startle reflex will instantly go away; it will likely take some time.
-But transitioning now will help your baby learn more control over their arms and don’t worry, the reflex will go away.
+That will likely take some time.
+But transitioning out of the swaddle now will help your baby learn more control over their arms and don’t worry, the reflex will go away.

 So once you decide it’s time to stop swaddling, make the transition and stick with it!
+Every baby is different but it might be 5-7 days before you feel like they’re finally adjusting – so hang in there.

 What to Use When You Stop Swaddling